-The website of the Ozone Cell along with five project related websites were integrated into a single website and migrated to the NIC server.
-The website www.ozonecell.nic.in is updated regularly.
+The website of the Ozone Cell along with five project related websites were integrated into a single website and migrated to the National Informatics Centre (NIC) server.
+The website http://ozonecell.nic.in is updated regularly.

 MIS System for ODS phase-out activities